Wednesday, October 20th, 2010

 Recent Blog Posts

-- How to remove a PC1275 hold on a bail bond in Orange County July 8, 2017
+- How to post a bail bond for domestic violence in Orange County July 25, 2017

 - Bail Company charges client $80,000 twice for same bond July 24, 2017

 - Bail Bond at Newport Beach Police July 21, 2017